Anindo21/Dataanalysis-with-visualisation/README.markdown

 *Figure 6: Positive correlation between production budgets and box office revenues.*

 ## Code
-The analysis is implemented in the IPython notebook `Untitled1.ipynb`, available in this repository.
+The analysis is implemented in the IPython notebook `MovieBoxOfficeAnalysis.ipynb`, available in this repository.
 The notebook includes:
 - Data loading and cleaning.
 - Code for all visualizations.
 - Analysis of release dates, ratings, and budgets.